 Sanitation coverage in urban Ghana is 20%

 Improved sanitation in Ghana covers only 14% of the population, while according to the Joint Monitoring Programme (JMP) estimates the average across SubSahara Africa is close to 30%.
 Sanitation coverage in urban Ghana is 20%.
 This is one of the lowest and remains way below the 41.3% regional average of SubSahara Africa.
-About 72% of Ghana’s urban population use shared public latrines, an appalling public health phenomenon.
+About 72% of Ghana’s urban population use shared public latrines, which could generate potential public health hazards.
 It is estimated that 7% practice open defecation.
 Most urban authorities discharge raw faecal matter into the sea or into open fields.
 Going by the current trajectory, it is feared that 90% of faeces generated (excreted) by urban residents is literally deposited in the immediate environment regardless of the dire public health consequences.
 It is important however to state that statistics are not available at the national level to measure the exact scale of the problem.
 Analysis of the very low urban sanitation coverage reveals wide variations; inequalities and inequities regarding the provision of sanitation services.

 The Sanitation Challenge for Ghana